anshulsc/Cross-Lingual-Alignmenr/readme.md

 ## **Directory Structure**

-Below is the recommended directory structure for the project:
+Below is the directory structure for the project:

 ```
 /project-root